Managing Social Media

 Focus on the positive possibilities.
 You have a lot of control there and the more power you exercise in getting the benefits from social media, the less power the negative stuff has.

-For example, you can use the attached worksheet to identify the top 3-5 areas of positive possibilities that you want to focus on – and choose specific actions ton take in each of those areas.
+You can simply identify the top 3-5 areas of positive possibilities that you want to focus on – see #2 above.
+Choose specific actions to take in each of those areas.
 You don’t need to act in every area.
 Just follow your interests and take advantage of any available resources (people, sites, platforms, etc.).

 Note.
 As with many of the challenges you will encounter on your journey, some of your efforts will be successful and some will be disappointing.
 That’s just the way it works.
 If something doesn’t work let it go and learn from the experience.
 That’s how you develop the perseverance and resilience required for success on the journey (any journey in life).